dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \subsection{Proxy Hunting}

-A proxy is a variable that indirectly infers a protected attribute, potentially introducing bias in decision-making even when the protected attribute omitted from the dataset.
+A proxy is a variable that indirectly represents a protected attribute, potentially introducing bias in decision-making even when the protected attribute is not explicitly used.
 For example, race or religion may be linked to a city or neighborhood in a city \citep{mitopencourseware}.

-To detect potential proxies in a dataset, the \texttt{dsld} package provides methods, such as \texttt{dsldOHunting}, to help users make informed decisions.
-Specifically, this function calculates the Kendall Tau correlation between the sensitive feature and all other features in the dataset.
-Consider use of \texttt{dsldOHunting} on the \texttt{COMPAS} example presented earlier:

-The results suggest, say, that ``age'' and ``prior convictions count'' might be treated as proxies for being African-American, and possibly de-weighting them accordingly if one uses \texttt{EDF} methods.

-The diverse functions offered by \texttt{dsld} provide a range of fair modeling techniques, allowing students to thoroughly explore the balance between fairness and accuracy in prediction tasks.
-Students are encouraged to apply principles of fair machine learning and illustrate the fairness-utility trade-off using different datasets.
+Consider use of \texttt{dsldOHunting()} on the \texttt{svcensus} example: